 In units like Owens Food Court at Owens Hall, West End Market at Cochrane Hall, and D2 at Dietrick Hall, Dining Services staff are trained to sort food waste as customers return their plates and leftover food (this is known as "post-consumer" waste).
 Turner Place at Lavery Hall is the first dining center on campus to rely on students for waste sorting.
 Turner Place’s waste stations are designated for compostables, recyclables and landfillables.
 Today, we also ask students to self-sort at our dining locations in Squires.

-Royal Oak Farm, a local company based in Evington, Va., processes Virginia Tech's pre- and post-consumer food waste and turns it into compost.
-This compost is often used at the Dining Services Farm at Kentland Farm.
-Between 2009 and 2014, Dining Services diverted nearly five million pounds of food waste from the landfill.
+Royal Oak Farm, based in Evington, Va., processes Virginia Tech's pre- and post-consumer food waste and turns it into compost.
+Some of the compost is used at the Dining Services Farm at Kentland Farm.
+Since 2009 Dining Services has diverted nearly five million pounds of food waste from the landfill.

-Plastics numbers "1" through "7" are recyclable in our dining centers and across campus.
+Paper, cardboard, and plastics numbers "1" through "7" are recyclable in our dining centers and across campus.
 Our recycling stream is picked up by Montgomery Regional Solid Waste Authority in Christiansburg, Va.
-For more information on what is recyclable and what isn’t, visit the Farms and Fields Blog.
+For more information on recycling at VT please visit the Office of Sustainability recycling page.

 What goes where?